 For patients to select your practice, they need to believe that you are the authority: the one they should come to with their needs in your specific industry.

 Google Business Profile

 Google Business Profile allows you to list your business on Google Maps and offer information about your practice.
 That may be the first piece of information patients see about your practice, so it should include the following:

 - The link back to your website

 If your business is already listed, then you can claim it.
 Google Business Profile is also excellent for people to look at your patient reviews.

-According to the 2022 Healthcare Reputation report, 72% of healthcare consumers look for a rating of at least 4 out of 5 stars when deciding on a health clinic.
+According to the 2023 Healthcare Reputation report, 73% of healthcare consumers look for a rating of at least 4 out of 5 stars when deciding whether to engage with a provider.
 You want to post clear reviews that showcase who you are.
 Encourage satisfied patients to share that information with others, and make sure, when possible, that your reviews share insights about precisely what it’s like to work with you as a provider.

 The content on your website is a valuable tool for patients in their evaluation process.
 Use blogs, videos, and other types of content to answer common patient questions, ease their concerns, and introduce them to your practice.
 By establishing yourself as a trustworthy expert in your practice area, you’ll encourage patients to choose you when they’re ready to start working with a provider.

 Choosing: How to Make Your Practice the Ideal Choice